 A tap is about connecting a device in-line between 2 network devices.
 This device then copies all incoming data to one of the 2 outgoing ports.

 As a rule of thumb we recommend the following:

-- Taps are used for collecting data between 2 network devices like for example routers, switches, load balancers and firewalls.
+- Taps are used for collecting TCP session data between 2 network devices like for example routers, switches, load balancers and firewalls to prevent additional delays.